 Leading scientific researcher with 25+ years of experience in gene therapy for inherited and acquired diseases, including neurological conditions.

-Karen Kozarsky, PhD, has 25+ years of experience in gene therapy, with a primary focus on the development of gene therapy for inherited rare diseases utilizing adeno-associated virus (AAV) vectors.
+Karen Kozarsky has 25+ years of experience in gene therapy, with a primary focus on the development of therapies for inherited rare diseases, utilizing adeno-associated virus (AAV) vectors.

 Dr. Kozarsky has deep experience evaluating potential therapeutic opportunities, identifying new areas, and developing products from the earliest preclinical stages through IND.